 What Happens If A Player Signs As A Free Agent?

-If a player who declined a Qualifying Offer signs a major league contract with a team, then the signing team must forfeit their top, unprotected draft pick.
+Here’s where things have changed the most.
+Previously, if a player who declined a Qualifying Offer signed a major league contract with a team, then the signing team would forfeit their top, unprotected draft pick.
 The top 10 draft picks in the June amateur draft are considered protected, and can not be forfeited.
 In the event a team with a protected pick signs a player with compensation attached, then the team’s next highest pick would be forfeited.
 Teams can sign multiple free agents with compensation attached, if they wish.
 For example, if a team signed two QO free agents, that team would lose its two highest, unprotected draft picks.

-The team losing the free agent receives a supplemental draft pick that falls between the end of the first round and the start of the second round of the draft.
-The team losing the free agent does not receive the forfeited draft pick.
+The team losing the free agent would receive a supplemental draft pick that falls between the end of the first round and the start of the second round of the draft.
+The team losing the free agent did not receive the forfeited draft pick.
 Instead, the forfeited pick is simply removed from the draft, as if it never existed.

 If a player declines a Qualifying Offer and then later signs with that same team as a free agent, there is no compensation or penalty.